 Meet the Ypovrichio Spoon Sweet

-This spoon sweet is in a class of its own.
-Also known as “vanilia” or “mastiha” (depending on flavor), “ypovrichio” in Greek means “submarine” because this white chewy sweet comes on a spoon dipped in a long glass of crystal cold water.
-I remember when I was young we’d come from Chicago to Greece in the summers.
-At the kafeneion (coffee shop) in the central square my grandfather would order a vanilia for me.
-I couldn’t wait (or get enough).
+We could say that this favorite summer spoon sweet is in a class of its own.
+Also known as “vanilia” or “mastiha” (depending on flavor), “ypovrichio” in Greek means “submarine” because this white chewy sweet comes on a spoon submerged in a glass of very cold water.
+We could say it is a sort of Greek toffee.
+When I was young, we’d come from Chicago to Tripoli (Peloponnese) in the summers.
+At the kafeneion (coffee shop) in the central “plateia” my grandfather would order a vanilia for me.
+I couldn’t wait!

 Word has it that the fragrant indulgence – known in the past as “zaharokandio zymoto” – came to Greece via Arab traders.
 It is believed that the troops of Alexander the Great enjoyed “kand” – a Persian treat with honey and spices.
 It is perhaps this old Arabic word that came to be known as “candy”.